Logo

 If your child is struggling with a similar problem not directly addressed in this section, see the list below for information about other related symptom areas.

-• Rigid behavior: may get ‘stuck’ on having own way or adherence to routines
+- Rigid behavior: a child who insists on sameness may get ‘stuck’ on having their own way

-• Emotional regulation: may cry or have meltdowns when plans are changed
+- Emotional regulation: a child who insists on sameness may cry or have meltdowns when plans are changed

 Book Resources for Insistence on Sameness in Childhood